olivierlacan/olivierlacan.com/_posts/2014-08-29-the-semantics-of-software.md

 ## Numbers + Language

 Over the past few months I've been working on guidelines to improve how we log changes in open source projects.
-I called it [keepachangelog.com](http://keepachangelog.com) because as it is too few projects (even popular ones) don't even have a change log.
+I called it [keepachangelog.com](http://keepachangelog.com) because I've noticed that it's surprisingly common for some popular projects to not even have a change log.

 I don't mean to pretend that I walked back from the mountain with truth-bearing tablets.
 I'm asking for [help and feedback](https://github.com/olivierlacan/keep-a-changelog/issues) from the community.
 That's because the best guidelines — as with science — are based on consensus.